 Dr. Sally Metzler and George Dunea, MD

-J Alexander Cestero and Brian Walsh
+J. Alexander Cestero and Brian Walsh

 Jason Kalajainen and Josh Shames

-J Alexander Cestero and Brian Walsh
+J. Alexander Cestero and Brian Walsh

 Jane and Bob Clark

-Dr. Ardena Flippin, MD
+Ardena L. Flippin, MD

 Scott and Edie Fortman